ymei/mdvic/README.md

 * Renders Markdown to ANSI with correct width accounting and soft wrapping.
 * Converts a strict TeX-style math subset to readable Unicode or ASCII for terminals.

-Target users work primarily in terminals or within Emacs shells and need fast, dependency-light previews.
+Target users work primarily in terminals or within editor shells and need fast, dependency-light previews.
 Exact LaTeX page layout is out of scope.
 Prose and documentation fidelity is the priority.

 ## Non-Goals